Curtis Teets · 30-year Columbus restoration veteran.

 We also see crawl space mold in Hilliard homes where HVAC drain lines empty into the crawl space — a slow moisture source that builds into mold over one or two seasons.

 iDry Columbus responds to crawl space mold calls across all of Franklin County — including Dublin, Westerville, Gahanna, Reynoldsburg, Grove City, New Albany, Pickerington, Powell, and Grandview Heights.
-Call 614-810-0000 — we know your neighborhood's construction profile before we arrive.
+Call 614-810-0000 — the construction profile of your neighborhood is already familiar before the inspection starts.

-Crawl Space Mold Questions — Answered by Columbus's 30-Year Mold Team
+Crawl Space Mold Removal Questions — Answered by Columbus Experts

 Yes — mold spreads throughout your home via the stack effect.
 Crawl space mold affects air quality in your Columbus home.
 Air drawn from below carries spores and mVOCs into your living space.
 Health effects: breathing irritation, worsening asthma, fatigue, and headaches.